EmpowerNet Schools

 We welcome visitors.
 Schools meet as follows:

-The cost of visiting is $20 (KES 1600) and goes towards program-related costs such as internet and materials.
-We’ll meet you 45 minutes before the start of the club, give you a brief orientation, and walk to the school together.
-At the Club you will sit with 4 girls and experience the Club together.
+The cost of visiting is $20 (KES 1600) and goes towards program-related costs such as internet.
+We’ll meet you at our office in Olympic 45 minutes before the start of the club, give you a brief orientation, and walk to the school together.
+At the Club you will sit with 4 girls in a blogging group and experience the Club together.
 You will also be invited to introduce yourself to the group and share a bit about your story.
 After the Club, we’ll bring you back to the office for a cup of tea and to debrief.
 You can pay us then, and we’ll give you a receipt.

 Photos from EmpowerNet Clubs